 The discs are light and easy to throw, which makes them ideal for new players.
 The additional materials aren’t essential, but it gives you everything you need to get started.

 These discs are made with a really durable plastic (Champion), so you don’t have to worry too much about damaging them, should they sail into the occasional tree or rock.

 Features of the Innova Champion Disc Golf Set:

 - Inexpensive considering the quality

 - Very durable plastic

 Innova’s reputation as a superb maker of discs really speaks for itself.
 It’s also worth noting that this set is not just recommended by me, it has an outstanding approval rating on Amazon.
 In my opinion the Innova’s are the best disc golf discs.

 This set is a bit more advanced than the previous one.
 It comes with three discs—a driver, midrange and putter—and a bag to carry them in.

 Each disc weighs 172 grams.
 Each disc is made from flexible plastic that gives it bend and the ability to stay in the air for long distances.
 Kestrel’s discs are comparable to Innova or Discraft Elite Z, but are less expensive.
-The Kestrel is one of the better disc golf sets with a bag.

 - Moderate level discs